+"Love"

-"Love" Proactive Moral Definition: Love (noun) in the context of proactive morality is defined as the combined energies of empathy and compassion toward others, as you have for your self.
-This is truly the most developed definition of equality - to see and value others as you do for your self.
+Proactive Moral Definition: Love in the context of proactive morality is defined as the combined energies of empathy and compassion towards others, as you have for your self.
+This is truly the most developed definition of equality - to see and value others as you do for your self, and choose to act accordingly.

-Proactive Ethics Statement: Love (verb), in the context of proactive morality, is defined as projecting the combined energies of empathy and compassion toward others.
-This is truly the most evolved definition of equality - to see and value others as you do for your self, and choose to act accordingly.
+Proactive Ethics Statement: Love in the context of proactive morality is defined as the combined energies of empathy and compassion for others, as you have for your self.
+This is truly the most developed definition of equality - to see and value others as you do for your self, and choose to act accordingly.

-Expressed Ethics apply equally to the three Secondary Value-emotions because those Secondary Values act together.
-All Expressed Ethics demonstrate "other-interest" contrasted to self-interest that we see all too often.
+Expressed Ethics apply equally to the three Secondary Valueemotions because those Secondary Values act together.
+All Expressed Ethics demonstrate "other-interest" contrasted to selfinterest that we see all too often.